Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data: Discussion

 \section{Discussion}

 In this article, we have developed a novel multiply robust framework for estimating causal treatment effects in the presence of right censoring and competing events at time $t$.
 Simulation studies confirmed that a critical advantage of this methodology is its ability to address the limitations of existing doubly robust estimators, which typically exhibit considerable bias and poor coverage under dual misspecification.
 In contrast, our proposed estimator ensures consistency and superior finite-sample performance provided that the union of candidate models contains at least one correctly specified model.
-Notably, our approach remains approximately unbiased even under high censoring proportions (up to $50\%$).
+Crucially, extensive numerical evaluations and real-data applications demonstrate that our framework maintains strict robustness and high estimation accuracy across varying sample sizes, diverse underlying data complexities, and alternative variable selection strategies (e.g., stepwise regression versus LASSO).
+This stability persists even under substantial censoring proportions.
 While our primary focus was on the cause-specific CIF difference, the proposed framework is flexible and readily generalizable to other key time-to-event estimands, such as the marginal cumulative incidence curve, restricted mean time lost, and survival quantiles.

 While the proposed multiply robust framework addresses key challenges in causal estimation, several limitations warrant further discussion.
-First, the pseudo-value approach used in our method hinges on the assumption of independent censoring \citep{andersen2010pseudo}.
+First, the pseudo-value approach used in our method hinges on the assumption of independent censoring~\citep{andersen2010pseudo}.
 As a result, our current framework applies only under noninformative censoring, and the resulting estimator may be sensitive to dependent censoring.
-Although extensions of the pseudo-value technique for dependent censoring have been proposed \citep{binder2014pseudo, overgaard2019pseudo}, incorporating them into a multiply robust framework entails nontrivial theoretical development and remains an important direction for future work.
+Although extensions of the pseudo-value technique for dependent censoring have been proposed~\citep{binder2014pseudo, overgaard2019pseudo}, incorporating them into a multiply robust framework entails nontrivial theoretical development and remains an important direction for future work.
 Second, like most causal inference methods for observational studies, our estimator relies on the assumption of no unmeasured confounding.
-Because this assumption is fundamentally untestable, potential violations may introduce bias, highlighting the need to combine the proposed approach with sensitivity analysis techniques \citep{shi2020multiply, baiocchi2014instrumental} in future research.
+Because this assumption is fundamentally untestable, potential violations may introduce bias, highlighting the need to combine the proposed approach with sensitivity analysis techniques~\citep{shi2020multiply, baiocchi2014instrumental} in future research.

 Moreover, we found that confidence interval coverage rates deteriorate as the censoring proportion increases.
 This degradation is expected, since heavy censoring reduces the available information and statistical power, thereby impairing the precision and reliability of inference.
 Finally, our confidence interval estimation relies on bootstrap-based approaches.
 While effective, the observed variation across different bootstrap methods highlights the need for future research to derive a more broadly applicable asymptotic variance formula, which would facilitate more efficient inference.